harrietrc/loadimpact-docs/jekyll/_legacy/quick-start-guide/load-test-preperations.md

 ## Calculating Virtual Users
 Before getting started, we recommend looking into any analytics you may have for the following information:

-Peak hourly sessions - on your busiest day, what is your busiest hour
+- Peak hourly sessions - on your busiest day, what is your busiest hour

-Average session duration - In seconds, how long does each user stay on average
+- Average session duration - In seconds, how long does each user stay on average

-With these two metrics, you can determine the number of Virtual Users needed, using the following formula: VUs = (Peak Hourly Sessions * Average Session Duration in Seconds) / 3600.
+With these two metrics, you can determine the number of Virtual Users needed, using the following formula:

+`VUs = (Peak Hourly Sessions * Average Session Duration in Seconds) / 3600`.

 Depending on your goals, you may want increase this number to provide a cushion beyond your expectations (i.e. 10%, 25%, etc.)

 ## Considerations when testing APIs
-If you are testing an API endpoint, I would suggest going straight to our article on the topic ~~[here](INSERT LINK).~~  Testing API endpoints will require some different scripting configurations.
+If you are testing an API endpoint, I would suggest going straight to our article on the topic [here]( {{ site.baseurl }}/legacy/how-to-tutorials/how-to-load-test-an-api/).
+Testing API endpoints will require some different scripting configurations.
 Since our Virtual Users are able to make multiple requests per second you can push them a little bit harder to hit some request/second goals you may have.

 ## Define your load test iterations:
 - The first test (or series of tests) will be used as a baseline for performance